steveklabnik/metaphysics.io/_posts/2014-07-22-true-false-file-not-found.md

 title: "True, False, FileNotFound"
 ---

-The largest thing holding software back is a binary notion of truth.

 There's an old programming aphorism about the **tri-bool.** Your buddy heard from a friend that the new intern was showing off some new code during code review, and it looked like this: